RetroGameDeveloper/rustro_arch/README.md

 ![2048 with wrong Piel Format](./screenshots/2048_Wrong_PixelFormat.jpeg)

-This is caused by us presuming the Pixel Format is `RGB565` which it was in GamBatte, but the `2048` core uses `ARGB8888` which is the same as `minifb` uses so no conversion is nessecary, so lets stop auto converting the frame buffer to `RBG565` by modifying the code inside the `libretro_set_video_refresh_callback` function like so:
+This is caused by us presuming the Pixel Format is `RGB565` which it was in the GamBatte core, but the `2048` core uses `ARGB8888` which is the same as `minifb` uses so no conversion is nessecary, so lets stop auto converting the frame buffer to `RBG565` by modifying the code inside the `libretro_set_video_refresh_callback` function like so:

 ```rust
 let result = match CURRENT_EMULATOR_STATE.pixel_format {